NatalieLockyer/Escape/README.md

 ### Contact Page

-The contact page is an interactive way were the user can make contact with the team.
+The contact page is interactive allowing the user to make contact with the team.
 Whether that is for further infomation or to request a free brochure and discount code.
-The user is required to add their first name, last name and email address, if anything is missing the form will not send.
+The user is required to add their first name, last name and email address.
+If anything is missing the form will not send.
-Here there is also a contact address, number and google map to show the user where the headquarters for the company is.
+There is a contact address, number and google map to show the user where the headquarters for the company is.
-There are also some icons and descriptions of how the company complies with recycling / animal friendly procucts and reusing products,  which in our current climate of working together to bring the levels of global warning down, is important for the user to see.
+There are also icons and descriptions of how the company complies with recycling / animal friendly products and reusing products, which in our current climate of working together to bring the levels of global warning down, is important for the user to see.

 ![image](https://github.com/NatalieLockyer/Escape/assets/137916682/1e47c0a3-bc13-43f0-9d6b-927d23cfbde9)

 ### Future Features

-* A slideshow of images on the homepage to showcase what we have to offer, to enhance the expirence for the user and increase interest in the page.
+* A slideshow of images on the homepage to futher showcase what the site has to offer, to enhance the experience of the user and increase interest in the page.
-* Add reviews from previous clients
+* Add reviews from previous clients.

 ### Accessibility

-I have run the webpage through Lighthouse on developer tools, these were the results.
+I have run the webpage through Lighthouse on developer tools, the results are shown below.

 * Homepage